KhalidWar/yaanyo/README.md

 # Yaanyo
-Real time chat and shopping checklist made with flutter utilizing Firebase and Firestore as backend.
+Real time chat and shopping checklist made with flutter utilizing Firebase and Cloud Firestore as backend.

 ## Screenshots